 Acquire Free Packing Supplies

-Most moves take a large chunk out of the family budget.
+The reason why most moving checklist emphasizes on acquiring free packing supplies is because long distance moving take a large chunk out of the family budget.
 Between taking care of the costs of moving your stuff, you also have to deal with paying for gas, food, and one or two nights of temporary shelter.
 Another cost that can add to the final moving bill quickly is the cost of moving supplies.
 You do not have to pay for tape, boxes, and padding.
 You have several options for obtaining free moving boxes.
 Many businesses discard sturdy cardboard boxes, and all you have to do is time your arrival on the days when the businesses receive the product.
 Stay away from the boxes left behind by grocery stores and restaurants.
 Focus on big-box retailers like Best Buy and The Home Depot that discard cardboard boxes, which are strong enough to secure electronics and home improvement products.

 Packing Ahead of Moving Day

 We mentioned it is sometimes hard to time a move to give you enough time to take care of everything that needs to be done for relocation.
 There is one task on our moving checklist that does require sequential timing.

 Far too many people treat packing for a move like they treated studying for final exams.
 They wait until the last minute, and they come up with plenty of excuses for the procrastination.

 “I didn’t want to start packing until I was ready to pack perishables.”

 One thing that you will notice in every moving checklist is to pack your belongings and essentials sequentially and to do that; you need to plan is based on the time you have left and the items that you wish to relocate.

 By packing your belongings based on how frequently that particular item is used will help you place those items appropriately in the boxes.